openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

     :width: 300
     :align: center

 We then randomly choose an ingredient and determine the bounds of the possible values of its mass.
 For example, the mass of ingredient :math:`b` is in the interval :math:`[0; 50]`.
-We randomly choose the value :math:`20`.
+We randomly choose the value :math:`20` and add :math:`b=20` as a constraint of the system.
 The set of possible solutions becomes even smaller.

 .. image:: /_static/ternary_diagram_3.svg
     :width: 300